Six-Day War: The West Bank

 King Hussein has asked me to refer this matter to you for an immediate reply.

-An Egyptian order for Jordanian forces to withdraw across the Jordan River was issued at 10 am on 6 June; however that afternoon King Hussein learned of the impending United Nations Security Council Resolution 233 and decided instead to hold out in the hope that a ceasefire would be implemented soon.
-It was already too late, as the counter-order caused confusion and in many cases, it was not possible to regain positions that had previously been left.
+An Egyptian order for Jordanian forces to withdraw across the Jordan River was issued at 10 am on 6 June; that afternoon King Hussein learned of the impending United Nations Security Council Resolution 233 and decided instead to hold out in the hope that a ceasefire would be implemented soon.
+It was already too late, as the counter-order caused confusion and in many cases, it was not possible to regain positions that had been left.

 On 7 June, Dayan ordered his troops not to enter the Old City but, upon hearing that the UN was about to declare a ceasefire, he changed his mind, and without cabinet clearance, decided to capture it.
 Two paratroop battalions attacked Augusta-Victoria Hill, high ground overlooking the Old City from the east.
 One battalion attacked from Mount Scopus, and another attacked from the valley between it and the Old City.
 Another paratroop battalion, personally led by Gur, broke into the Old City and was joined by the other two battalions after their missions were complete.
 The paratroopers met little resistance.
-The fighting was conducted solely by the paratroopers; the Israelis did not use armour during the battle out of fear of severe damage to the Old City.
+The fighting was conducted solely by the paratroopers; the Israelis did not use armor during the battle out of fear of severe damage to the Old City.

-In the north, a battalion from Peled's division checked Jordanian defences in the Jordan Valley.
+In the north, a battalion from Peled's division checked Jordanian defenses in the Jordan Valley.
 A brigade from Peled's division captured the western part of the West Bank.
 One brigade attacked Jordanian artillery positions around Jenin, which were shelling Ramat David Airbase.
 The Jordanian 12th Armored Battalion, which outnumbered the Israelis, held off repeated attempts to capture Jenin.
-However, Israeli air attacks took their toll, and the Jordanian M48 Pattons, with their external fuel tanks, proved vulnerable at short distances, even to the Israeli-modified Shermans.
+Israeli air attacks took their toll, and the Jordanian M48 Pattons, with their external fuel tanks, proved vulnerable at short distances, even to the Israeli-modified Shermans.
 Twelve Jordanian tanks were destroyed, and only six remained operational.

 Just after dusk, Israeli reinforcements arrived.
 The Jordanians continued to fiercely resist, and the Israelis were unable to advance without artillery and air support.
 One Israeli jet attacked the Jordanian commander's tank, wounding him and killing his radio operator and intelligence officer.
 The surviving Jordanian forces then withdrew to Jenin, where they were reinforced by the 25th Infantry Brigade.
 The Jordanians were effectively surrounded in Jenin.

 Jordanian infantry and their three remaining tanks managed to hold off the Israelis until 4:00 am, when three battalions arrived to reinforce them in the afternoon.
 The Jordanian tanks charged and knocked out multiple Israeli vehicles, and the tide began to shift.
 After sunrise, Israeli jets and artillery conducted a two-hour bombardment against the Jordanians.
 The Jordanians lost 10 dead and 250 wounded, and had only seven tanks left, including two without gas, and sixteen APCs.
 The Israelis then fought their way into Jenin and captured the city after fierce fighting.